MilenTecle/znapped/README.md

   - **Jwt-decode** - Decoding JWTs token.
   - **React-bootstrap** - React components built with Bootstrap.
   - **MSW** - For testing API request.
-  - **React.js** - A Javascipt library wich is widely used to create user interfaces.
+  - **React.js** - A JavaScript library which is widely used to create user interfaces.
   - **React-mentions** - For implementing @ mention functionality in comments.
   - **React-router-dom** - For navigation and routing in the React application.
   - **React-infinite-scroll-component** - For adding infinite scrolling functionality to the application.